ametel01/cairo-binius/README.md

 The code in this repository is inspired by the following research paper:

-- "Succinct Arguments over Towers of Binary Fields" by Succinct Arguments over Towers of Binary Fields" by Benjamin E. Diamond and Jim Posen .
+- "Succinct Arguments over Towers of Binary Fields" by Benjamin E. Diamond and Jim Posen .
 Available at: [https://eprint.iacr.org/2023/1784.pdf](https://eprint.iacr.org/2023/1784.pdf)

 Additionally, a Python implementation of the concepts discussed in the paper can be found in the following GitHub repository: